nplan/gym-line-follower/README.md

  >If value randomization at a key is desired, provided value must be a dict with entries:
  > - 'range': [a, b] - random uniform sample in range a, b
- > - 'choice': [a, b, c, d, ...] - random choice of one value from list
+ > - 'choice': [a, b, c, d, ...] - random choice of one value from the list
  > - 'default': a - default value

  >   Default value must always be provided.
 One of keys 'range' or 'choice' must be provided.